ArchieAtkinson/berth/README.md

 - Docker
 - Docker CLI

-`berth` is very must a work in progress and promises no backwards comapabilty at this state.
+`berth` is very must a work in progress and promises no backwards compatibility at this state.

 ## Usage